Button Widget

 Custom Tooltip

-You can specify a custom tooltip to display more information when the user hovers over a respective button.
-You can specify either a literal value like “Click here to confirm the action” or a string parameter.
+You can specify a custom tooltip to display more information when the user hovers over the button.
+You can specify either a literal value like “Click here to confirm the action” (without the quotes) or a string parameter.

-The content for the string parameter can be data driven and also supports HTML.
+The content for the string parameter can be data driven.
+It can also contain HTML.

-As illustrated below, the definition of string parameter sp_TT_Button used to specify the Custom Tooltip option.
+As illustrated below, the definition of string parameter sp_TT_Button is used to specify the Custom Tooltip option.

 formatstring("Click to submit the details for <br><br>City: <strong>Amsterdam</strong>");